bmaso/osm-games/content/index.md

 fields to store the current player and the winning player.

 Studying the Connect Four OSM is a good way to get an introduction to `smtlib2`.
-Effectively representing a 6x7 2D game grid, for example, is surprisingly different in `smtlib2`, a logical laguage, than in a traditional programming language.
+Effectively representing a 6x7 2D game grid, for example, is surprisingly different in `smtlib2`, a logical language, than in a traditional programming language.

 The [backgammon OSM example](./backgammon) defines the game of backgammon as a system of equations relating `Point`, `Bar`, `DiceThrow`, and `Board` algebraic datatypes.
 The game proceeds through "apply player turn" operations, which are comprised of these data constructs.